alphagov/government-service-design-manual/service-manual/design-and-content/resources/grids.md

 ## Cross browser support

 * Chrome, FF, Safari, IE9: All good
 * IE 7,8: Regular grids are fine.
 Irregular grids use first-child rather than nth-child.
-For multiple rows you'll need to pass in a $maxRows variable representing the maximum number of rows in the grid.
+For multiple rows you'll need to pass in a $max-rows variable representing the maximum number of rows in the grid.
 * IE 6: All grid elements display 100% width